andydunstall/piko/docs/getting-started.md

 # Getting Started

-This example uses `docker-compose` to deploy three Pico server nodes behind a load balancer, then registers endpoints to forward requests to a local HTTP server.
+To quickly get started with Pico, this example uses `docker compose` to deploy a cluster of three Pico server nodes behind a load balancer.
+You may then register upstream services to handle incoming requests proxied by Pico.

-## Server
+## Cluster

 Start by cloning Pico and building the Pico Docker image:
 ```shell